Matreya Fedor

 Matreya Natasha Fedor (born March 11, 1997) is a Canadian actress.
-She is known for her role as Echo Zizzleswift in Mr. Young, and for her recurring roles as Phoebe Collins in The Troop and as Allison Weston in Cedar Cove.
+She is notable for her roles in Slither (2006), Supernatural (2007), Chaos Theory (2008), The Break-Up Artist (2009), The Troop (2009–2010), Mr. Young (2011–2013), Cedar Cove (2013–2014), Perfect High (2015), and television movies My One Christmas Wish (2015), and Home For Christmas Day (2017).

 Life and career

-Matreya Fedor was born on March 11, 1997, in Vancouver, British Columbia, Canada.
-Since 2006, she has acted in several 'shorts' and television shows, and appeared in a few feature films.
+Fedor was born on March 11, 1997, in Vancouver, British Columbia, Canada.

+In 2006, Fedor's career started aged 9, in the comedy horror film Slither.
+In 2007, she further boosted her credentials landing a guest role as Tyler Thompson in two episodes of Supernatural, alongside Jensen Ackles and Jared Padalecki.

 She had a recurring role in the Nickelodeon series The Troop, and co-starred in the sitcom Mr. Young along with Brendan Meyer.
 She appeared in a music video for the song Never Too Late by Three Days Grace.
 She also appeared in a commercial for Carnival Cruise Lines.
-Matreya was cast as Ava in the 2015 UpTV Network movie My One Christmas Wish starring Glee actress Amber Riley.
+Fedor was cast as Ava in the 2015 Up TV movie My One Christmas Wish alongside Glee actress Amber Riley.

+In 2017, Fedor starred as Betsy McKendrick in the Hallmark movie Home For Christmas Day.

+Fedor paused her acting endeavours while attending the University of Victoria, where she majored in economics.
+Since then, she has worked as an Associate for a private equity company.